2012 Azorean regional election

-The 2012 Azorean regional election (Eleições regionais dos Açores de 2012) was an election held on 14 October 2012 for the legislative assembly and government of the Portuguese autonomous region of the Azores. in which the Socialist Party nominee, under the leadership of Vasco Cordeiro won an absolute majority with 49 percent of the vote, in comparison to their direct rivals, the Social Democratic Party (led by Berta Cabral), who achieved only 33 percent of the vote.
+The 2012 Azorean regional election (Eleições regionais dos Açores de 2012) was an election held on 14 October 2012 to elect the 57 members of the regional legislative assembly for Portuguese autonomous region of the Azores.
+The Socialist Party, under the leadership of Vasco Cordeiro won an absolute majority with 49 percent of the vote, while their direct rivals, the Social Democratic Party (led by Berta Cabral), achieved just 33 percent of the vote.
 Voter turnout was low (although higher than in 2008) with just under 47.9 percent of the electorate casting their ballot on election day.

 Background

 The election was called by the President of the Republic, Aníbal Cavaco Silva after consulting with all the parties represented in the Azorean Legislative Assembly.
 Each of the parties had proposed different dates for these elections, with the Communists and Bloc representatives preferring 21 October 2012, while the Social Democrats favouring 7 or 14 October.
 The PPM preferred 30 September, the earliest date that these elections could be undertaken, defending that "the faster the better", although also proposing 7 October, as an alternative.

 The elections marked the end of a 16 years of consecutive Socialist mandates led by outgoing regional President Carlos Cesar, who had announced his intention not to continue to lead the Socialist Party (PS) on 8 October 2011.
 In his place, the PS nominated Vasco Cordeiro to represent their party during several months of pre-campaigning against their rivals the Social Democrats (PSD), under the stewardship of then incumbent mayor of Ponta Delgada, Berta Cabral.
 The election occurred as a culmination of a years round of campaigning that started with the nomination of Vasco Cordeiro to replace the outgoing Carlos Cesar as leader of the party.

 In 2011, Vasco Cordeiro, who held the position of Secretário Regional da Economia (Regional Secretary for the Economy) renounced his position in the government to dedicate himself to the elections, and was replaced by Luisa Schanderl in that post.
 Meanwhile, Berta Cabral continued to function as the mayor (Presidente) of Ponta Delgada until the end of July 2012, when she renounced her position in favour of her Vice-Presidente.